20 Postpartum Depression Quotes to Heal By

 Antidepressants and counseling are both effective treatments.

 The bottom line is that you have options.
-And you can get better.
+And this will get better.

 These include:

-• Having a pregnancy that had significant risks and challenges or labor complications
+- Having a pregnancy that had significant risks, challenges, or labor complications

 There are so many reasons why postpartum depression can hit.